 Meet the DFMC Board of Directors

-Andrew Burnett was elected to the Board in 2011 and is currently the Chair of the Policy Committee.
+Andrew Burnett was elected to the Board in 2011 and has been Chairman since November 2017.

 Andrew has previously worked in the cotton industry and now runs a farm in Gympie in South East Queensland with his wife, Fiona, and their two sons.
 Their dairy business produces around 2.3 million litres of milk from 350 cows.